menu icon

 Blueberry Oat Breakfast Bread

-This is not your typical breakfast bread.
-This blueberry oat bread has a delicious crumbly texture and fresh out of the oven, your house will smell like a bakery.
+This blueberry oat bread has a delicious crumbly texture, and when it’s fresh out of the oven, your house will smell like a bakery.

 image: closeup view of breakfast bread loaf with blueberries and topped with oats.
 Two slices cut in front of the loaf.